Latest move by chipmaker Skywater positions it as a leader in quantum computing

 Skywater Technology’s latest move further cements its position as a U.S. leader in quantum, the next frontier in high-capacity computing.

-In the fall, Skywater Technology bought Fab 5 in Texas, making it the largest pure-play semi-conductor chip foundry in the U.S.
+In the fall, Skywater Technology bought Fab 5 in Texas, making it the largest pure-play semiconductor chip foundry in the U.S.

 “We believe this deal creates an unusually robust competitive moat vs. peers,” wrote Craig Ellis, an analyst with B. Riley Securities. ”IonQ gains both manufacturing control and partner revenue streams, with SkyWater’s 10-year quantum development heritage bringing institutional knowledge competitors cannot quickly acquire."

-A September 2025 study from Lawrence Berkeley National Labs and the National Energy Research Scientific Computing Center (NERSC), the experts in advanced-computing technologies, predicted quantum computing could reach commercial scale within five to 10 years.
+A September 2025 study from Lawrence Berkeley National Labs and the National Energy Research Scientific Computing Center (NERSC), the experts in advanced-computing technologies, predicted that quantum computing could reach commercial scale within five to 10 years.

 Studying 10 quantum computing companies, the NERSC estimated “an exponential increase in quantum-computer performance over the next decade.”

 The best way to imagine quantum is to think of a sphere with an arrow inside.
-The arrow pointing straight up is 1 and straight down is 0, but there are a whole continuum of positions within the sphere.
+The arrow pointing straight up is 1 and straight down is 0, but there is a whole continuum of positions within the sphere.

-That’s quantum, said Vlad Pribiag, an associate professor at the University of Minnesota’s school of physics and astronomy who is an expert in quantum computing and superconducting.
+That’s quantum, said Vlad Pribiag, an associate professor at the University of Minnesota’s School of Physics and Astronomy who is an expert in quantum computing and superconducting.

 “You can be anywhere on the sphere,” Pribiag said.
 “So every point has a meaning in the computation, and all points can be useful.”

-“It’s certainly not at that point of just tweaking a few things,” Pribiag said.
-“It’s very much research plus development, but it is definitely a fundamentally new way of thinking about computation.”
+Pribiag said quantum is the future, but “it’s certainly not at that point of just tweaking a few things.
+It’s very much research plus development, but it is definitely a fundamentally new way of thinking about computation.”

 Skywater has a longer history and four times the annual revenue of IonQ.
 It has a market capitalization of $1.6 billion and was on a path to profitability before the sale.
 It has also attracted about $300 million in investments from the U.S. government at Skywater’s fabrication plants in Minnesota and Florida.

-A variety of acquisitions by Skywater have helped build the company, including 10 in 2025 alone.
+Acquisitions by Skywater have helped build the company, including 10 in 2025 alone.

 “The investment the U.S. government has made at Skywater over the last seven years really is the backdrop of why we became the right choice to be the manufacturer of choice for this domestic, secure manufacturing capability that IonQ and also many others will leverage,” Sonderman said.

-“It’d be interesting to see if having this kind of formalized industrial presence on quantum in Minnesota will also translate into other research and development opportunities for the University or for other entities in the area,” Pribiag said.
+“It’d be interesting to see if having this kind of formalized industrial presence on quantum in Minnesota will also translate into other research and development opportunities for the university or for other entities in the area,” Pribiag said.

 about the writer